Shadow Galactica: Sailor Galaxia

 Sailor Galaxia (セーラーギャラクシア, Sērā Gyarakushia) is an orange-haired human-like female alien and the main villainess of the fifth story arc.
 She is the self-proclaimed "Golden Queen of Shadow Galactica", and is also described as the Guardian of Solitude.
 According to Naoko Takeuchi, Galaxia was created as a Sailor Guardian "to rival Sailor Moon", and her golden uniform and costume was described by her as very difficult to draw.

 Before the events of Sailor Moon, Sailor Galaxia lived on a small planet she deemed "trash".
-She wandered until the day her powers awakened.
+She was abused until the day her powers awakened.
 Without feeling any purpose for herself, and lacking satisfaction in the role of a mere Sailor Guardian, Galaxia began to crave power.
-She left her planet in search of another homeland and in her travels, she comes upon Chaos in the form of Wiseman, who showed her what she was looking for—the Galaxy Cauldron.
+She destroyed her planet and left it in search of another homeland.
+In her travels, she comes upon Chaos in the form of Wiseman, who showed her what she was looking for—the Galaxy Cauldron.
 She discovers that for her to gain control of the Galaxy Cauldron, she has to gather the Sailor Crystals, the starseeds of the Sailor Guardians of the galaxy.
 Those powers combined with that of Sailor Moon would give her the power to destroy Chaos and rule the galaxy.
 She then created Shadow Galactica and began traveling to planet after planet, turning them into places of death and stealing the starseeds of their guardian Sailor Guardians.
 In her first conquest on Earth, she steals Mamoru's Golden Crystal; and after that, she and her henchwomen steal the Sailor Crystals of each of the Sailor Guardians on Earth until only Usagi and Chibichibi are left.
 At the Galaxy Cauldron, Galaxia fights them, until Chaos attempts to kill Galaxia by blasting her off a cliff.
 Sailor Moon rescues her from falling over the cliff into the cauldron, and Galaxia finally realizes that she has always really wanted love, not power.
 By accepting Usagi's offer of friendship, the bracelets which supplied Galaxia with life and power shatter, and she dies peacefully.